 Rocklin has been one of the fastest growing cities in California.
-The City’s population grew 64% from 2000-2014 with a current population of approximately 60,000.
+The City’s population grew 64% from 2000-2014 with a current population of approximately 69,294 (according to the latest numbers from the California Dept. of Finance).
 In August 2008, Family Circle magazine named Rocklin one of the “10 Best Towns” for families in America (it was the only California city on the list).

 The City’s strongest assets are its residents, and citizen input and participation set Rocklin apart.
 We are proud of Rocklin’s rich heritage and excited about its future.
 Thanks to residents, businesses and community leaders working together, we can ensure a bright future.

 The City of Rocklin’s mission is to become a city that provides its citizens with exceptional quality of life while maintaining its small town sense of community.

 The City of Rocklin understands the importance of education and its benefit to the community.
 The city is an active partner and supporter of community schools.

 Rocklin is one of the few communities in Northern California where residents can go from primary school through college without leaving home.